alpari-tech/binary-protocol/README.md

     /**
      * Writes the value of field to the given stream
      *
-     * @param mixed           $value     Field value to write
+     * @param mixed           $value     Value to write
      * @param StreamInterface $stream    Instance of stream to write to
-     * @param string          $fieldPath Path to the field to simplify debug of complex hierarchial structures *
+     * @param string          $fieldPath Path to the field to simplify debug of complex hierarchical structures *
      * @return void
      */